sds4sg/course_work/ReadMe.md

-# Spatial Data Science for Social Geography template
+# Spatial Data Science template

-This is a template repository for the [Spatial Data Science for Social Geography](http://martinfleischmann.net/sds/) course taught at Charles University.
+This is a template repository for the [Spatial Data Science](http://martinfleischmann.net/sds/) course taught at Charles University.

 This repository contains environment specification and a basic structure of the course.
 See the [Infrastructure](https://martinfleischmann.net/sds/course_information/infrastructure.html) description on the course homepage for details.